-Imagine if you could reverse photoaging, the damage to your skin caused by years of sun exposure.
-What if you could restore lost collagen and eliminate fine lines and scarring?
+Photoaging has wreaked havoc on just about everyone’s skin, but especially on those who relish the out of doors.
+Imagine if you could reverse the damage to your skin caused by years of sun exposure?
+When we combine two collagen building procedures, microneedling and PRP, our skin can rebuild lost collagen quickly, and the results will last for years.
+Want to restore a youthful glow?
+Want to restore your lost collagen and eliminate fine lines and scarring?
 PRP and microneedling can do all of that and more.

 Photoaging is the medical term used to describe damage caused by sun and other UV exposure on our skin.
+Collagen induction therapy is is the process of rebuilding lost collagen.
 Our face, hands, and décolletage are exposed to the sun more than any other area of our body.
 As a result, these areas are subjected to cumulative damage of photoaging.
 Fine lines, wrinkles, collagen loss and thinning of the skin are all consequences.

 How does collagen induction therapy with PRP microneedling reverse photoaging of the skin?

 Collagen induction therapy with PRP enhances the benefits of microneedling by restoring the lattice network of elastin and collagen found in young, normal skin.
-Treatment enhances collagen density and results in elimination of fine lines, shallow wrinkles, improvement in firmness and smoothness, and the filling of scar defects.
+Treatment enhances collagen density and results in elimination of fine lines, shallow wrinkles, improvement in firmness and smoothness, e filling of scar defects, and reversal of photoaging.

 Why is PRP microneedling the best option?

 Techniques such as CO2 laser ablation, deep chemical peels, and fractionated laser techniques work by damaging or causing the destruction of the epidermis.
 This leads to changes in the dermis and production of new collagen and skin.
 There is, however, a cost to such invasive procedures: ablative techniques produce thicker bundles of scar collagen rather than the lattice network of collagen found in normal skin.
-Additionally, ablative procedures can cause the skin to become more sensitive to photodamage, hyperpigmentation and more prone to post-procedural complications.
+Additionally, ablative procedures can cause the skin to become more sensitive to photodamage, hyperpigmentation and increased risk of post-procedural complications.
 PRP microneedling does not cause hyperpigmentation.1–7

 At Oregon Regenerative Medicine, we use the precision German EXCEED device to drive PRP deep into the dermis and further enhance the benefits of microneedling.
 PRP microneedling has been shown to not only improve skin regeneration, but to protect the skin from further photoaging.
 (8, 9)